PacifistaPx0/MCP-Server/GeminiAI-integration/control_flow.md

 # MCP-Gemini Client Control Flow

 ## Overview
 This document explains how the `client.py` file works, tracing the execution flow from initialization to query processing using MCP (Model Context Protocol) tools with Google Gemini AI.
+It includes details on the improved question matching algorithm that accurately identifies the most relevant knowledge base sections based on user queries.

 ## High-Level Architecture